Distortion Resilience for Goal-Oriented Semantic Communication: System Model and Fundamentals

-Through the utilization of Theorem~\ref{theorem:inference-divergence}, we gain the capability to predict the decline in AI model performance resulting from input data distortion in comparison to the pristine original data.
+Through the utilization of Theorem~\ref{theorem:inference-divergence}, we gain the capability to predict the degradation of AI model performance resulting from input data distortion in comparison to the original data.
 The salient aspect of Theorem~\ref{theorem:inference-divergence} lies in its ability to gauge the deterioration of the AI model on a per-data-point basis.
-Consequently, during the process of optimizing the network while the AI task is in progress, there is no longer a necessity to draw a substantial amount of data samples in order to approximate the shift in data distribution, as was required in the case of Theorem~\ref{theorem:predict-model-variance}).
+Consequently, during the online network optimization (while the AI task is in progress), there is no longer a need to collect a substantial quantity of data samples to approximate the shift in data distribution (as required in the case of Theorem~\ref{theorem:predict-model-variance}).
 Moreover, by anticipating how data distortion affects AI performance, we can circumvent the need for employing existing semantic metrics (e.g., semantic similarity, semantic relatedness) which demand AI inference for evaluation.
 As a result, we can alleviate the straggling challenges that afflict modern research in goal-oriented SemCom.